Thialf

 Thialf (/nl/) is an ice arena in Heerenveen, Netherlands.
 Thialf is used for long track speed skating, short track speed skating, ice hockey, figure skating, ice speedway, and non-sporting events.
 The outdoor rink was opened in 1967, and the indoor stadium was opened in 1986.
 Several world records have been set in the indoor stadium.

 Annually, Thialf hosts two Speed Skating World Cup events.
 Jan de Jong was the ice rink master at Thialf for many years.
+Thialf will host the speed skating competition during the 2030 Winter Olympics.